BPSGGOS Committee on

 Objectives

-The long-term goal is the development of a physically consistent modular numerical Earth system model for homogeneous processing, interpretation and prediction of geodetic parameters with interfaces allowing the introduction of constraints provided by geodetic time series of global surface processes, rotation parameters and gravity variations.
+The overall long-term goal is the development of a physically consistent modular numerical Earth system model for homogeneous processing, interpretation and prediction of geodetic parameters with interfaces allowing the introduction of constraints provided by geodetic time series of global surface processes, rotation parameters and gravity variations.
 This ultimate goal implicates the following objectives:

-• Development of Earth system model components considering interactions and relationships between surface deformation, Earth rotation and gravity field variations as well as interactions and physical fluxes between relevant compartments of the Earth system;
+• development of Earth system model components considering interactions and relationships between surface deformation, Earth rotation and gravity field variations as well as interactions and physical fluxes between relevant compartments of the Earth system;

-• Promotion of homogeneous processing of geodetic monitoring data (de-aliasing, reduction) by process modeling to improve analyses of geodetic parameter sets;
+• promotion of homogeneous processing of geodetic monitoring data (de-aliasing, reduction) by process modeling to improve analyses of geodetic parameter sets;

-• Contributions to the interpretation of geodetic parameters derived from different observation techniques by developing strategies to separate underlying physical processes;
+• contributions to the interpretation of geodetic parameters derived from different observation techniques by developing strategies to separate underlying physical processes;

-• Contributions to the integration of geodetic observations based on different techniques in order to promote validation and consistency tests of various geodetic products.
+• contributions to the integration of geodetic observations based on different techniques in order to promote validation and consistency tests of various geodetic products.

 Activities